ajfisher/arduino-django-visualiser/README.rst

 To Do
 -----

-* Write the Arduino app to display the visualisation
-* Get this script to poll properly
-* write Arduino app to do this over serial
+* write Arduino app to do this over serial (mostly done)
 * write Arduino app to do this over network